 No outside agencies are assisting in the case and won’t be called upon without any meaningful leads, Talbot said.

-Law enforcement is typically involved when trucks strike bridges, but that’s because they’ve been called to the scene of an accident, Talbot said.
-In those cases — which happen several times a year — police notify the DOT, and file an insurance claim to pay for the damage, Talbot said.
+Law enforcement is typically involved when trucks strike bridges, but that’s because they’ve been called to the scene of a crash, Talbot said.
+In those cases — which happen several times a year — police notify the Department of Transportation, and file an insurance claim to pay for the damage, Talbot said.

-Combing through the over 2,000 permits that trucks need to drive through Augusta with an overweight payload would be akin to finding a needle in a haystack, Officials said.
-The DOT has not contacted any contractors, according to Bill O’Connor, of the DOT claims division.
+Combing through the over 2,000 permits that trucks had applied for in order to drive through Augusta with an overweight payload in September would be akin to finding a needle in a haystack, Officials said.
+The Department of Transportation has not contacted any contractors, according to Bill O’Connor of the department’s claims division.

-Puzzled and without leads, the DOT has reached out over social media and to news organizations for help with the investigation.
+Puzzled and without leads, the Department of Transportation has reached out over social media and to news organizations for help with the investigation.

 If they find the driver, officials want that person to pay the millions needed for the fast-tracked repairs.
 In the meantime, Talbot said, the state’s highway fund is footing the bill.